Elvric/ClassNotes/Winter2018/Comp360.md

 > We remove flow from both side so the $f^{in}$ decreases so does $f^{out}$

 #### Terminate
 At every iteration the flow increases by at least one unit.
 It can never exceed the total sum of all the capacities.

 #### Running Time
-    Let K be the largest capacity n the number of verteces and m the number of edges.
+Let K be the largest capacity n the number of vertices and m the number of edges.

 At most Km iterations for the while loop
 Each iteration requires DFS so m+n
-    Since we assumed that the graph is connected and every vertex is adjecent to at least one edge m is at least n/2 so we can just change it to n.
+Since we assumed that the graph is connected and every vertex is adjacent to at least one edge m is at least n/2 so we can just change it to n.
 Final running time is: O(Km^2)

 >Def a cut in a flow network is a partition (A,B) of the verteces such that $s \in A$ and $t \in B$